lizbethZayani/serenity-cucumber-purchase-ui-test-automation/README.md

 ```

-Serenity 2.2.13 introduced integration with WebdriverManager to download webdriver binaries.

 ## The scenarios
 The scenarios are described in Gherkin.
-In the firts scenario the customer navigate through the three categories Phone, Laptops and Monitor to explore the shop.
+In the first scenario the customer navigate through the three categories Phone, Laptops and Monitor to explore the shop.
 The second is to make the purchase of a laptop, where the customer interacts with the whole site until the purchase is completed, so we cover an e2e test.

 ```Gherkin
 Feature: Purchase